 Ethics for Software Engineers means making choices that respect user privacy, promote fairness, and help society.
 It’s about ensuring the products you build help the people who use them.
 In software development, ethics touch every part of the process—from planning and designing to coding, testing, and beyond.
 The decisions you make at each stage can have a huge impact on the safety and security of users, as well as their trust in your product.

 For someone working in a fast-paced environment with clients from around the world, ethical choices are crucial.
-This is where the Software Engineering Code of Ethics and Professional Practice comes in.
+This is where the software development practice and code of ethics comes in.
 It’s a set of principles that guide engineers in making the right decisions.

 Always think about the public interest when developing software.